xinyuhou94/xinyuhou94.github.io/_pages/about.md

 </p>

 ## About Me ##
 * I am a Visiting Assistant Professor at Indiana University, Kelley School of Business.
 Before that, I was a Postdoc Research Associate at The University of Cambridge (UK).
 It was a wonderful time working with fellows in Cambridge Endowment for Research in Finance (CERF) and Cambridge Centre for Finance (CCFin), Cambridge Judge Business School.
-[My page there.](https://www.cerf.cam.ac.uk/people/cerf-postdocs/currentpostdocs/xinyu-hou)
 * I completed my BA (Economics) and BS (Mathematics) at Wuhan University, and PhD in Economics at Washington University in St. Louis, where my PhD supervisor is Nobel Prize laureate [Philip H. Dybvig](https://dybfin.wustl.edu/).
 We have been working on a project about firm gambling using derivatives under the impact of "superpriority," which are bankruptcy safe harbor protections for qualified financial contracts (QFCs).
 See below.
 * My research interests lie in general Law and Economics, Corporate Finance, Banking and Economic Theory.
 My current works focus on corporate bankruptcy, liability and firm monopsony power.
 * I was also affiliated with Cambridge Trinity College.